SebastianDominguezC/topological-spin-chain/README.md

 - `dimer_qcircuit.py` ~ Quantum algorithm for Berry phase in a 1D dimerized chain.
 - `tetra_wilson.py` ~ Numerical diagonalization and integral for Berry phase in a 2D dimerized grid.
 - `tetra_unitary.py` ~ Sparse matrix aproach to quantum algorithm to calculate the Berry phase in a 2D dimerized grid.
-- `tetra_qcircuit.py` ~ Quantum algorithm for Berry phase in a 2D dimerized grid.
+- `tetra_qcircuit.py` ~ Quantum algorithm for Berry phase in a 2D dimerized grid using state preparation with Qiskit built-ins.

-Please note that the tetramerized (2D dimerized) quantum circuit is not simulatable on a laptop, since ground state preparation takes too long of a time.
-It is a worthy research topic to find a way to start a ground state for a system as this one.
-The 1D quantum circuit is not runnable on hardware either, since there are too many operations in place, and the system will becomes noise before the algorithm can run.
+- `tetra_tensors.py` ~ Same quantum algorithm as above, but state preparation is done by encoding the probability distribution into a tensor network via a quantics tensor train, which is then mapped to gates which prepare the state.
+Does not work as well as Qiskit's state prep.

+Please note that the quantum circuits are thousands of gates long (circuit depth ~100k), so they are not runnable on NISQ-era devices.